Old Fire Place in the Family Kitchen at Mt. Vernon., 1878-1883

 Language of Materials

-Stereoscopic view of the fireplace and dining tables in the Kitchen at Mount Vernon.
+Stereoscopic view of interior of the fireplace in the kitchen.
 Mounted on orange board.
-The photographer's imprint on the front of the card reads, N. G. Johnson, Photographer, No. 317 Penn.
-Ave., Washington D. C. Only Authorized Publisher of Mt.
-Vernon Views.
-A preprinted label affixed to the reverse reads, Old Fire Place in the Family Kitchen at Mt.
-Vernon, Showing the old Crane, and low, Dutch range, etc., which show that the demands upon the cook were not limited in Washington's time.
+The photographer's imprint on the front of the card reads, N. G. Johnson, Photographer, 309 9th St. Washington, D. C., Only Authorized Publisher of Mount Vernon Views.
+A printed label on the reverse reads, adhered upside-down: Old Fire Place in the Family Kitchen at Mt.
+Vernon.
+Showing the old Crane, and low, Dutch range, etc., which show that the demands upon the cook were not limited in Washington's time.
 N. G. Johnson, Photographer, 426 7th St., Washington, D. C.

 - Albumen prints Subject Source: TGM II, Genre and physical characteristic terms